liveahero-wiki/liveahero-wiki.github.io/_events/2101wolfman.md

 ## Event Details

-The debut of a new type of event, complete special scenario "Villain Rehabilitation, I Become A Hero!?" to unlock event free quests and event shop where you can obtain the rank 1 character "Wood Wolfman".
+The debut of a new type of event, complete special scenario "Villain Rehabilitation, I Become A Hero!?" to unlock event free quests and event shop where you can obtain the rank 1 character {% chara_link Wood Wolfman|h1 %}.

 ### Limited Time Missions: